Home Travel Intelligence Milan Luxury Shopping

 The right base saves you hours

-The grand hotels of central Milan (Bvlgari Hotel, Mandarin Oriental, Four Seasons, Park Hyatt) sit directly inside or one block from the Quadrilatero della Moda.
-For private apartment rentals in the Centro Storico, browse vetted Milan properties on Plum Guide — the right base means you walk to every flagship in 5 to 10 minutes.
+The grand hotels (Bvlgari, Mandarin Oriental, Four Seasons, Park Hyatt) sit inside or one block from the Quadrilatero.
+For a private apartment in the Centro Storico or Brera, Plum Guide vets the upper end of Milan's rental market — the right base means every flagship is a 5–10 minute walk.

 Galleria Vittorio Emanuele II

-The Galleria is the 19th-century glass-roofed shopping arcade connecting Piazza del Duomo to Piazza della Scala, and it is one of the architectural icons of Milan in its own right.
-Inside the Galleria sit several of the most important brand flagships in the city: the Prada flagship at Galleria Vittorio Emanuele II (the original 1913 Prada store, where the brand began as a leather goods house), the Louis Vuitton Milan flagship, Versace, Tod's, and the Camparino in Galleria — the historic 1915 cocktail bar that invented the modern Negroni.
+The Galleria is the 19th-century glass-roofed arcade connecting Piazza del Duomo to Piazza della Scala, and one of Milan's architectural icons in its own right.
+Inside sit several major flagships — the Prada store here traces the brand's origins as a 1913 leather-goods house, alongside Louis Vuitton, Versace and Tod's, plus the Camparino in Galleria, the historic 1915 bar central to the aperitivo tradition.

-The Galleria is technically outside the Quadrilatero della Moda (it sits one block south, between the Duomo and La Scala) but it is universally treated as part of the same shopping itinerary because it is 5 minutes walk from Via Montenapoleone.
-For first-time Milan visitors, the Galleria is essential as both a shopping destination and an architectural experience, and the original Prada store in particular is worth the visit even if you do not buy.
+It sits technically just outside the Quadrilatero, one block south between the Duomo and La Scala, but it's universally treated as part of the same itinerary because it's five minutes from Via Montenapoleone.
+For a first Milan visit, it's essential as both a shopping stop and an architectural experience — the original Prada store is worth the visit even if you don't buy.

 Where to base yourself